Banners may be placed on, across or over the highway at approved locations with consent from Surrey County Council.

 How much does it cost to apply?

-There is a non-refundable cost of £26.52 for banner applications.
+There is a non-refundable cost of £23 per banner application, covering a single site for up to two weeks.
 This covers the administration to process each application.

 Some sites have a high demand, and we process applications on a first come first served basis.